Building and Grounds

 In the State of Illinois many professionals, including CLERGY, TEACHERS, doctors, counselors, etc. — are MANDATED reporters.
 This means such individuals are required to report to the Illinois Department of Children and Family Services within 24 hours if they SUSPECT a child is being neglected or abused in any way.
 Individuals may also contact Illinois Department of Children and Family Services Child Abuse Hotline at 1.800.25.ABUSE.
 The line is answered 24 hours a day.
 There may be significant penalties for mandated reporters who fail to report suspected child abuse or neglect.

 The Diocese of Springfield encourages ANYONE who has reason to suspect a child is being abused or neglected to report the matter to local authorities.

 The Finance Council meets monthly to chart the financial course of the parish.
-The minutes of those meetings will be made available for download here in the near future.
+The minutes of those meetings will be made available for download here.